 Mile Marker 30.9 Lockhouse 25

 Experience life on the Canal with an overnight stay at Lockhouse 25, part of the Canal Quarters program.
 Lockhouse 25 is nestled in the sleepy town of Edwards Ferry and is furnished in the 1860s time period, telling the story of the Civil War’s impact on the Canal.
+Learn how you can spend the night in this lockhouse here.

 Mile Marker 35.5 White’s Ferry